ilovepixelart/ts-migrate-mongoose/README.md

 If you are using alias imports in your project, you can use `tsconfig.json` paths to resolve them for you project.
 \
-But `ts-migrate-mongoose` uses `swc` to compile the migrations internally
-\
-So you also need to add `.swcrc` file to project root with the following content:
+But `ts-migrate-mongoose` uses `swc` to compile the migrations internally, so you also need to add `.swcrc` file to project root
 \
 Starting from `"@swc/core": "1.3.74"`, you need to use `target` or `env` not both, in example bellow we use `"target": "es2021"`